Kshubhamm/TAGMEAI/README.md

 9. Open `http://localhost:8000/` in browser of your choice.
 You will be greeted with Swagger UI and further details are present there.

-## Previous Work
-We tried to make extension before but failed terribly.
-It was laggy, taking down the whole site with it and did not perform what we expexted.
-NLP model was not sufficing in heroku free plan.
-UI was boring.

-## New Work
-New Model for NLP, Modern UI designed on Figma, Added New features like Dark Mode, support for image categorization.
-Much better server strength.
-It also ready to ship on chrome store.
-Remove coding error of memory leaking.
-We have extensively tested with multiple staging server and staging infra before getting this finally up.

-## LICENSE

-This work is published under MIT License.
-All right reserved.

-Published from India